-Accurately predicting stock performance involves acquiring highly coveted data, and new prototype using Natural Language Processing (NLP) and Deep Learning is showing very promising results.
+Accurately predicting stock performance involves acquiring highly coveted data, and a new prototype using Natural Language Processing (NLP) and Deep Learning is showing very promising results.

 “For investment firms, predicting likely under-performers may be the most valuable prediction of all, allowing them to avoid losses on investments that will not fare well,” writes Patty Ryan, Principal Data and Applied Scientist at Microsoft.